-Hazard Class 5 consists of two divisions:
+Hazard Class 4 consists of three divisions:

 The following conditions apply:

-The following Class 5 materials are mailable:
+The following are mailable:

-- For surface transportation, parcels containing mailable Division 5.1 or 5.2 materials must be plainly and durably marked on the address side with “Surface Only” or “Surface Mail Only” and “ORM–D,” immediately following or below the proper shipping name (e.g., mailable limited quantity).
-Optionally, mailpieces may be marked with an approved DOT limited quantity square-on-point marking (see Exhibit 325b).
+Class 4 materials must be plainly and durably marked on the address side with “ORM–D” immediately following or below the proper shipping name (i.e., Consumer Commodity).
+Optionally, mailpieces may be marked with an approved DOT limited quantity square-on-point marking (see Exhibit 325.2a).
 The top and bottom portions of the square-on-point and the border forming the square-on-point must be black, and the center must be white or of a suitable contrasting background.
 Surface shipments containing qualifying ORM-D material bearing the square-on-point limited quantity marking are not required to be marked with the shipping name and identification number.
-A shipper’s declaration for dangerous goods is not required for mailable Division 5.1 or 5.2 materials sent via surface transportation.
+A shipper’s declaration for dangerous goods is not required for mailable Class 4 materials sent via surface transportation.
 When DOT square-on-point markings are used, markings must be durable, legible, and readily visible, and must be applied on at least one side or one end of the outer packaging.
 The border forming the square-on-point must be at least 2 mm in width, and the minimum dimension of each side must be 100 mm, unless the package size requires a reduced size marking of no less than 50 mm on each side.